 The responses from students at each participating university are also aggregated into a confidential report for that institution.

 The University then uses the results to understand, and work to enhance, the experience of our students.

 We can benchmark our results against the sector and within benchmarking clubs, and consider whether the experiences and patterns reported nationally are reflective of our own students’ experience.

 The focus is on internal enhancement rather than league tables.

 Why should I take part?

-We analyse the results and make recommendations for change based on the findings, and the results and feedback (including free text comments) are used by Schools to improve and enhance the student experience for future students.
-You can find examples of actions the University has taken in response to recent student feedback at the following link:
+We analyse the results and make recommendations for change based on the findings, and the results and feedback, including free text comments, are used by Schools to improve and enhance the student experience for future students.
+It is a chance to give your feedback on your experience of the University as a postgraduate student.